Greggy1234/Save-the-Prince/README.md

 - Create an experience that throws back to older pixel games to build a sense of nostalgia

+- Allow for users to name their knight to give personalisation

+- Give players a choice on which games to play first to get the keys

+- Allow players to learn what the games are before choosing them

+- Give players feedback on the buttons pressed and the games tiles clicked within the games

+- Show a celebration at the end of the game but in a comdeic way

+- Support the developer in an easy way

 ### User Stories

-- As a user, I want to play an easy to pick up game
+- As a user, I want to play an easy to pick up game in an old pixelated style that is fun so I feel my time is well spent

+- As a user, I want to choose the knight's name so I feel some personalisation

+- As a user, I want to know the rules of the challenges before choosing so I ca decide my own path

+- As a user, I want to be able to choose the challenge I attempt first

-- As a user, I want to play an old-school, pixel game
+- As a user, I want to know when I click a button or a game tile so that I know what is being pressed

+- As a user, I want to be entertained throughout with humourous dialogue so I keep playing

-- As a user, I want to play a game that is easy to pick up
+- As a user, I want to see a final section of the game to know its over in the syle fo the game so there is a satisfying conclusion

+- As a user, I want to support the dev in an easy way so I can follow other works by him

-- As a user, I want to be able to support the developer of the game
+- As a user, I want to be able to play the game on a number of devices and browsers easily so I can play it wherever and whenever

 ### Typography